 Exclusion

-Based on our experience, exclusion is more beneficial to century homes and homes that had been built over the last 25 years.
+Based on our experience, exclusion is more beneficial to century homes and homes that have been built over the last 25 years.
 Why do you ask?
 Quite old homes tend to have wood that has rotted out.
 This rotten wood is easily chewed or pulled away by almost any animal that wants to get in.

 Homeowners can either allow us to exclude the weak areas with a mesh, or they can have a contractor take care of all the wood.
 In both cases, you do need to get the animals out first as keeping them inside is both inhumane and can cause severe damage in your attic area.

 Some of the large expensive homes have stone as opposed to brick.
-If ever builder of the home was not careful to cut the soffit to match the contour of the stone, you can leave quite large gaps that bats, wasps and other animals and insects can get into rather easily.
-For those areas we would install strong steel mesh on those angles that will not allow the animals to either gain leverage by chewing or by pushing up the soffit.
+If every builder of the home was not careful to cut the soffit to match the contour of the stone, you could leave quite large gaps that bats, wasps, and other animals and insects can get into rather easily.
+For those areas, we would install strong steel mesh on those angles that will not allow the animals to either gain leverage by chewing or by pushing up the soffit.
 We tend to prefer angles as they are far less likely to be seen from the street as opposed to a steel mesh cage.
 The other thing we do in exclusion is put steel mesh covers over top of the roof vents, as this removes the possibility of an animal either chewing through or ripping up the vent to gain entry to your attic.

 One other note; do not allow yourself to be sold into what I call the Old Testament of the Bible sale.
-Some people in our business tend to want to save you from every single species that ever existed on the planet, when all you may need is a one-way door to get out that pesky raccoon or squirrel.
+Some people in our business tend to want to save you from every single species that ever existed on the planet when all you may need is a one-way door to get out that pesky raccoon or squirrel.
 I ask you to look at your own home and determine what you think you need.
-If you’re pest control service provider is honest with you, you will be able to make an informed decision as to what needs to be done to your home to keep it pest free.
-If you are in need of squirrel removal or raccoon removal in Toronto, we can assess your pest situation, and recommend the best approach to take in dealing with your unwanted guests.
+If you’re pest control service provider is honest with you, you will be able to make an informed decision as to what needs to be done to your home to keep it pest-free.
+If you are in need of squirrel removal services or raccoon control in Toronto, we can assess your pest situation, and recommend the best approach to take in dealing with your unwanted guests.

 Jim Petty